juanitatime/Hubble-Landing-Page/README.md

-https://fontawesome.com/docs/web/style/size -  This website helped me in how to resize the icons from FontAwesome https://stackoverflow.com/questions/13550541/media-min-width-max-width - This taught me how to create media queries for responsive designs
+https://fontawesome.com/docs/web/style/size -  This website helped me in how to resize the icons from FontAwesome https://stackoverflow.com/questions/13550541/media-min-width-max-width - This taught me how to create media queries for responsive designs https://www.geeksforgeeks.org/how-to-write-ahover-in-inline-css/ - I used this to learn how to do inline styling for the icons https://convertingcolors.com/hsl-color-300_69_71.html?search=hsl(300,%2069%,%2071%) - this site to convert colors into hex

 ## Author